 “No problem.
 Have a good one,” he said as he entered the elevator, again leaving Carlo all alone in the secluded vault of death.

-Midnight came and went without any further calls, and the elevator doors hadn’t mysteriously opened and closed since the orderly left.
+Midnight came and went with no further calls, and the elevator doors hadn’t mysteriously opened and closed since the orderly left.
 Carlo shook his head, disappointed for allowing himself to be so alarmed over such an absurd situation that he knew was nothing more than a sick, practical joke.
-It was likely someone who found it hilarious to call a morgue and scare the living shit out of whoever happened to be working.
+It was likely someone who found it hilarious to call a morgue and scare the living shit out of whoever was working.
 As a young kid, he’d done something similar himself, so he knew it was possible.
 Is your refrigerator running?
 You’d better go catch it.
 Do you have Prince Albert in a can?
 Then you’d better let him out.
 But he’d certainly never considered making threatening calls to anyone, and if he found out that either Carl or Morris was behind the disgusting prank, there’d be hell to pay for either of them.

 Carlo nervously glanced up at the clock when the phone rang at five minutes past midnight.
 With a feeling somewhere between fear and dread, he snatched the receiver from the cradle.
 “Look here, you little punk,” he shouted.
 “I’ve had enough of your silly games and if you don’t stop calling, I’m phoning the police!”

-“Midnight has passed, they’re alive at last; go take a look and see, they’re all awake; it’s you they want to play with, your soul they’re going to take.”
+“Midnight has passed, they’re alive at last; go look and see, they’re all awake; it’s you they want to play with, your soul they’re going to take.”
 Those sinister words, followed by the evilest laugh he’d ever heard, sent chills down Carlo’s spine, reigniting his angst.

 As he slammed the receiver back into its cradle, he caught movement from the corner of his eye, certain that he’d seen a shadow in the hallway beyond the door.